d-ries/linux-essentials/08_filters/01_course.md

 This is a test
 This has been tested
 ```
 The example above translates to `4 characters of any type followed by a space`.
-We can combine this with starts & endings again aswell:
+We can combine this with starts & endings as well:
 ```bash
 student@linux-ess:~$ cat regexlist.txt | grep -E "^...\."
 192.168.0.1